How the seasons affect your eyes

 Traditionally, many people would orientate their whole lives around the four seasons.
 Today, not so much as more of us live in cities and work in offices.
-But nevertheless, we still have to take into account their numerous effects on our bodies and health.
+Nevertheless, we still have to consider their numerous effects on our bodies and health.

-Here we’re going to have a look at how the changing of the seasons affect our eyes, two of our most precious organs, to ensure we can keep them happy and functioning perfectly all year round.
+Here we’re going to have a look at how the changing of the seasons affect our eyes, two of our most precious organs, ensuring we can keep them happy and functioning perfectly all year round.

 The winter season affects your eyes and your body on the whole more than any other.

 The cold air outside means we compensate with warmer air inside, and the two together, along with the contrast, can wreak havoc on everything from our sinuses and skin to our joints and our mood.

 When it comes to our peepers, one of the big problems is that the cool winter air doesn’t contain enough moisture to keep them moist and from drying out.
 It’s therefore essential to minimise the dryness in your eyes by staying well hydrated and even running a humidifier in your home to add some much-needed moisture to the air.

 Another issue, more in harsher conditions and climates, is redness, tenderness, and inflammation.
 Here the eyelids may become swollen, or the eye itself may become discoloured due to allergies or even snow blindness.
 If your eyes become particularly irritated, you may even be lucky enough to notice eyelid spasms and involuntary tics.